jes/scamp-cpu/ALU.md

 # ALU

-The ALU comes from Nand2Tetris, with the following changes:
+The ALU comes from Nand2Tetris, with the only change being:

  * the ZX/ZY ("zero x"/"zero y") flags are replaced with EX/EY ("enable x"/"enable y")
    which do the same thing but inverted, so that it can be implemented with an AND gate